 First Place Awards (1992-2000), the Montana Newspaper Association's Better Newspaper Contest for her columns, feature, and in-depth writing.
 Recognized by the National Newspaper Association for various articles.

-Writing Instructor, University Faculty Fellow, and workshop leader: teaches art history and critical thinking seminars at Montana State University as well as various writing workshops across the country, appearing on numerous panels including AWP conferences.
+Writing Instructor, University Faculty Fellow, and workshop leader: teaches art history and critical thinking seminars at Montana State University as well as various writing workshops across the country, appears on numerous panels including AWP conferences.